Otism07/SOC_Notebook/Script Documentation.md

-# SOC Case Logger - Script Documentation
+# SOC Notebook - Script Documentation

-This document provides comprehensive documentation for all scripts in the SOC Case Logger project, including their functions, inputs, outputs, and purposes.
+This document provides comprehensive documentation for all scripts in the SOC Notebook project, including their functions, inputs, outputs, and purposes.

 ## Project Overview
-SOC Case Logger is a GUI application for managing Security Operations Center (SOC) cases.
+SOC Notebook is a GUI application for managing Security Operations Center (SOC) cases.
 It provides functionality for case creation, search, bulk IP analysis, and settings management.

 ---